dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ![Twisted Claws bonus Agility and Armor](/guardian/images/twisted-claws-stats.png)

-Notably, this trait improves dramatically with Haste.
+This trait improves dramatically with Haste.
 Because Haste lowers the cooldown of {{< spell 77758 "Thrash" >}}, the more Haste you have the more chances throughout a fight you have to apply a stack of Twisted Claws.

 ![Twisted Claws Stack Uptimes](/guardian/images/twisted-claws-stacks.png)